How to Stay Positive in Recovery

 There are simple ways you can increase positive thinking and improve your outlook.
 Some skills are acquired through the recovery process naturally.
 Some ways to increase positivity are:

-- Eat a Healthy Diet and Exercise – After years of abuse on your body from drugs and alcohol, your body was most likely lacking proper nutrient physical strength.
+After years of abuse on your body from drugs and alcohol, your body was most likely lacking proper nutritional physical strength.
 With a proper balanced diet and exercise not only will you reverse the damage you’ve caused but it will also help you better your mood and behavior.
 Eat antioxidant-rich foods and be sure to fill up on fiber and high-quality lean proteins and daily walks can help boost your endorphins

-- Find a New Hobby – After freeing yourself from the chains of drugs and alcohol you find yourself with a lot of free time on your hands.
+After freeing yourself from the chains of drugs and alcohol you find yourself with a lot of free time on your hands.
 The time you used to spend using and finding ways to use is now free for exploring new hobbies and interests.
-When you fill your schedule with positive activities where you create or learn new skills you feel accomplished and proud of yourself.
+When you fill your schedule with positive recovery activities where you create or learn new skills you feel accomplished and proud of yourself.
 This is not only healthy mentally but physically too.

 If you or a loved one are struggling with substance abuse, the first step is detox and most likely you will require a medical detox to ensure the most efficient and comfortable start to your new life of recovery.